Eddie Rosario Player Props: Braves vs. Athletics

 Eddie Rosario At The Plate

-- Rosario is hitting .237 with 10 doubles, a triple, five home runs and seven walks.
+- Rosario has 11 doubles, a triple, five home runs and seven walks while batting .238.

-- Looking at the 46 games he has played this year, he's homered in five of them (10.9%), and in 3.0% of his trips to the plate.
+- He has hit a long ball in five games this year (10.6%), homering in 3% of his trips to the plate.

-- Rosario has driven in a run in 12 games this year (26.1%), including four games with more than one RBI (8.7%).
-He has also driven in three or more of his team's runs in two contests.
+- Rosario has picked up an RBI in 25.5% of his games this season, with more than one RBI in 8.5% of his games.
+He has also driven in three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.